Skip to content

 Summary

-Dude handles the bond of four young women, Lily, Amelia, Rebecca, and Chloe who perhaps have the most authentic relationship you might have seen in a while.
-Yes, they are vulgar, but it isn’t in such a way where you are led to believe this is a male teen comedy now with girls and vagina jokes.
-There is a realness to the girls which doesn’t make you feel this is just gender-swapped.
+Dude handles the bond of four young women, Lily, Amelia, Rebecca, and Chloe, who perhaps have the most authentic relationship you might have seen.
+Yes, they are vulgar, but it isn’t in such a way where you are led to believe this is a male teen comedy but now with girls and vagina jokes.
+There is a realness to the girls that doesn’t make you feel this is just gender-swapped.

-For whether it is Lily’s abandonment issues, Chloe starting to question if she can live with all these grand plans Lily has planned for their life, Amelia dealing with her parents’ divorce, and Rebecca dealing with pending student loan death, their issues are real.
+Whether it is Lily’s abandonment issues, Chloe starting to question if she can live with all these grand plans Lily has for their life, Amelia dealing with her parents’ divorce, or Rebecca dealing with pending student loan debt, their issues are real.
 Something that, despite the drugs and partying they do to relieve themselves of life, it doesn’t always help.
 All it does is provide a distraction.

-One which, with graduation coming up, and something that happened in junior year still haunting Lily, among another gaping hole in her life, it seems all the drugs, planning and parties will no longer suffice.
+With graduation coming up and something that happened in junior year still haunting Lily, among another gaping hole in her life, it seems all the drugs, planning, and parties will no longer suffice.
 Real conversations, beyond complicated relationships with parents and money, have to be had.
-With the most difficult one being, what will happen when their lives together aren’t made convenient by going to the same school every day?
+The most difficult one is what will happen when their lives together aren’t made convenient by going to the same school every day?

 Collected Quote(s) or .Gifs